German occupation of Luxembourg during World War I: Invasion

 On 1 August 1914, Germany declared war on Russia.
 On the outbreak of war with its eastern neighbour, Germany put the Schlieffen Plan into action, and Luxembourg's government's fears were realised.
 Initially, Luxembourg was only a transit point for Albrecht von Württemberg's Fourth Army.
 One of the railways from the northern Rhineland into France passed through Troisvierges, in the far north of Luxembourg, and Germany's first infringement of Luxembourg's sovereignty and neutrality was the unauthorised use of Troisvierges station.
+It can be said to be the first military action on the Western front.

 The next day, while French troops were still at a distance from the German frontier, Germany launched a full invasion.
-German soldiers began moving through south-eastern Luxembourg, crossing the Moselle River at Remich and Wasserbillig, and headed towards the capital, Luxembourg City.
+German soldiers began moving through south-eastern Luxembourg, crossing the Moselle river at Remich and Wasserbillig, and headed towards the capital, Luxembourg City.
 Tens of thousands of German soldiers had been deployed to Luxembourg in those 24 hours (although the Grand Duchy's government disputed any precise number that was suggested).
 Grand Duchess Marie-Adélaïde ordered that the Grand Duchy's small army, which numbered under 400, not resist.
 On the afternoon of 2 August she and Eyschen met the German commander Oberst Richard Karl von Tessmar on Luxembourg City's Adolphe Bridge, the symbol of Luxembourg's modernisation.
 They protested mildly, but both the young Grand Duchess and her aging statesman accepted German military rule as inevitable.